agentzh2m/java-zorkgame/readme-design.txt

 Interface Logic:
   1. ZorkGame initialize the game and CommandParser
-  2. You send command to the command parser using the parse command
+  2. The ComandParser call the correct command from the command factory
-  3. After parsing the command the Command will choose the correct command.
-Command can call the method from the Player or GameMap class.
-It will call the GameMap class when we need to move the character and the Player class when the player want to use the item or fight against some enemy etc.
+  3. The actual command is it own class that implement the command interface

+We decide to use the Command Design pattern because there are a lots of command to progress this help break down the logic of the different command.

 This class is separate from the main game logic this help to encapsulate the problem if there is a problem with the parser it will not affect the game at all since the command line is the interface the user use to